What is the Best Vacuum for Tile Floors?

 With zero uncertainty, I can say the Dyson cordless vacuums are expensive, but they do perform.

 Maybe the V10 is outside your price range?
 Check out the Dyson V6 and Dyson V8 Absolute.
 They might not be the latest V10 model, but they are tried and true.

 If you like the cordless stick vacuum form factor, but don’t want to lose the cord, then consider the Shark Rocket with DuoClean.

 Unlike the Dyson Cordless Stick vacuums, this stick vacuum by Shark is corded and never stops going until you’re ready.
 Keep in mind that stick vacuums have smaller dustbins so you will be emptying them more often than a traditional upright or canister.
 However, the versatility and power of these stick vacuums are a game changer and that’s why they’ve become so popular.

 The Shark Rocket DuoClean dustbin will hold 0.25 gallons, while the Dyson V10 Absolute will hold 0.2 gallons.
 Some people won’t have any issue vacuuming their entire home with either of these vacuums.
-However, if you have pets, you will likely be emptying the dustbin at least once depending on how often you vacuum.
+However, if you have pets, you will likely be emptying the dustbin or dust cup at least once depending on how often you vacuum.